 NCL Health Issues

-As many people in several parts of the country can recently attest, winter weather can mean significant and sudden drops in temperatures and very serious winter storms.
+As digits are dropping to record lows across the country, winter weather can mean significant and sudden drops in temperatures and very serious winter storms.
 It is important to be prepared so that you can stay safe and healthy during the winter months.

 Infants and elderly are among the most vulnerable to life-threatening health problems when the temperatures drop.